Biology and Wildlife at Birmingham Botanical GardensBirmingham Botanical Gardens

 Could I start by asking you for a brief overview of Birmingham Botanical Gardens and what you do?

 "A Botanical Garden since 1832, we have spectacular climatic-themed glasshouses and 15 acres of landscaped gardens.
 We offer an educational visit like no other: experience an authentic rainforest adventure, then walk straight from the heat and humidity into an arid desert climate, where fascinating plant adaptations can be witnessed along the way.
-Then wander down to the newly-refurbished Alpine area to marvel at the beautiful flora found on the tundra.
-We also have; bird aviaries, a summer butterfly house, the National Bonsai Collection and an amazing adventure playground.
+Then wander down to the newly-refurbished Alpine Garden to marvel at the beautiful flora found on the tundra.
+We also have; unique plants, bird aviaries, a summer butterfly house, several national plant collections including the National Bonsai Collection and an amazing adventure playground.

 Could you describe a typical day at Birmingham Botanical Gardens for schools?